 Since we are trying to save money and reduce food waste by using up everything in the refrigerator before buying more, I’ve been doing frequent dinners like this, and it’s oddly satisfying making a delicious, healthy, and elegant dinner out of next to nothing.
 It’s almost become a game for me, but that’s what I love about cooking.
 It gets those creative juices flowing that don’t exactly get used in a clinical setting.
 So what did I do in this particular dinner challenge?
 Make brown rice risotto of course!

 This was actually my first attempt at making real risotto.
 I’d made cheater’s risotto before, but this time I wanted to try the real thing, which is a little more labor-intensive with brown rice since it takes a while to become fully cooked.
 But if your idea of relaxing is standing over the stove with a glass of wine (mine is!) then this is a great recipe for you.
 It will seem like the rice will never become soft and creamy, but just keep adding liquid and stirring.
 I promise you’ll get there eventually!
 And the result is a deliciously creamy bowl of whole grains studded with savory shrimp and leeks bound by rich parmesan…aka to die for.
 It’s healthy comfort food at its finest.

-In the spirit of reducing food waste, I challenge you to get creative and use up the produce you have lurking in the back of your refrigerator this week.
-You can even make a risotto of your own.
+In the spirit of reducing food waste, I challenge you to get creative and use up the products you have lurking in the back of your refrigerator this week.
+You can even make a brown rice risotto of your own.
 You’ll feel satisfied knowing you can be resourceful and still create a delicious dinner.
 Plus you’ll save a trip to the store, which is always a plus!